mk12/blog/posts/prisoner-dilemma.md

   (/ (total n '() '() 0) n))
 ```

 Notice that we maintain two history lists, since each strategy must see the history from its perspective.
-Finally, we'll include a function that creates a matrix of the values of \\(K\\) by simulating a round-robin strategy tournament.
+Finally, we'll include a function that creates a matrix of the values of $K$ by simulating a round-robin strategy tournament.
 This will let us see the performance of different strategies at a glance.

 ```racket
 (define (tournament strategies n)